European-XFEL/karabo_data/docs/data_format.rst

 =================

 The main unit of data this tool works with is a *run*.
-A run is data collected in a specific period, and each research proposal given beantime at European XFEL may collect hundreds of runs.
+A run is data collected in a specific period, and each research proposal given beamtime at European XFEL may collect hundreds of runs.

 A run is stored as a directory containing HDF5 data files from different